JHP

 in philosophy received no earlier than

-January 1, 2017 as well as advanced graduate
+January 1, 2018 as well as advanced doctoral

 AOS: This seminar will be useful to